Boredom and the Longing for Connection

 “So you’re feeling annoyed.
 I see that.
 Care to look at that feeling a little bit further?”

 “Only if you want to,” he answers.
 She hands her check to him.
 The two stand as she makes her way to the door.
-Lori takes one last moment to collect herself before reaching for the doorknob.
+Lois takes one last moment to collect herself before reaching for the doorknob.

-“You know”, she says, “I’ve never done this before.
+“You know,” she says, “I’ve never done this before.
 I don’t know what comes next.”

 She watches her therapist nod and smile.
-“And I can be here if you want to find out.”
+“I can be here if you want to find out.”

 Empty yourself,